 The coffee that was $3 is now $5.
 The grocery bill that was $150 is now $200.
 The rent that was manageable is now a stretch.
 Everything costs more than it did, and the increases never seem to stop.

 When you ask why, the answers are vague.
 "Supply chain issues."
 "Labor costs."
 "Market conditions."
 These explanations explain nothing.
 They're just ways of saying "prices went up" without saying why.
+The words sound technical but carry no information.

 The frustration is real.
 Your income hasn't grown at the same pace.
 The gap between what things cost and what you have keeps widening.
+You're not imagining it, and you're not doing something wrong.

 The Problem People Keep Running Into